lambdatoast/simple-chat/README.md

 # Features

-Some of the features were required, others optional, and others were additional ideas on my end.

-Since all of the required features were implemented, the following is a list of the more interesting optional (suggested by the spec) and additional (suggested by myself) features.
+Since all of the required features were implemented, the following are my notes on the more interesting optional (as suggested by the spec) features, as well as the additional (i.e. suggested by myself) features.

 # Chat